joeyp722/Enigma/README.md

 ## Oracle

 The oracle gives all satisfying states a phase-flip, thus the coefficients are multiplied by -1.

-The oracle is always succeeded by a diffuser, together they can be repeated multiple times depending on the number of iterations.
+It is always succeeded by a diffuser, together they can be repeated multiple times depending on the number of iterations.

+# How the Oracle works

 Each clause in the cnf has it's own ancilla qubit, which is bit-flipped when the clause is TRUE.
 When all clauses are TRUE a phase-flip is performed on a new ancilla qubit, this provides a phase kickback.

-Note that the bit-flips on the ancilla qubits have to be reversed, thus these gates are performed again.
+Finally the bit-flips are reversed, so that the ancillas can be reused.

 To gain a better understanding I would suggest looking at: